 Congratulations!
 Now you know how to edit images in the WordPress Media Library.

-Did you find this post useful?
-Please use the social buttons below to share this page with others who could benefit from WordPress.
+Did you enjoy this post?
+Please use the social links below to share this post with other WordPress users.